2024–25 Czech Extraliga season

-The 2024–25 Czech Extraliga season is the 32nd season of the Czech Extraliga since its creation after the breakup of Czechoslovakia and the Czechoslovak First Ice Hockey League in 1993.
+The 2024–25 Czech Extraliga season was the 32nd season of the Czech Extraliga since its creation after the breakup of Czechoslovakia and the Czechoslovak First Ice Hockey League in 1993.
+HC Sparta Praha drew the highest average home league attendance with 12,804.

 Regular season

 Each team play 52 games, playing each of the other 13 teams four times – twice at home, and twice away.
 Points were awarded for each game, where three points are awarded for winning in regulation time, two points for winning in overtime or shootout, one point for losing in overtime or shootout, and zero points for losing in regulation time.
 At the end of the regular season, the team that finishes with the most points is crowned winner of the regular season.